-- Guidance is provided about how gather the data from your MIS and other sources that are needed for the data inputs into I-SOT.
+- Gather your school's data together.
+Guidance is provided about what data to get from your MIS and other sources that are needed for the data inputs into I-SOT.

-- You enter your schools data into the I-SOT.
+- Enter your schools data into the I-SOT.

 - The Primary or Secondary thresholds are then applied to your data, providing you with a RAG rated dashboard.

-- You can then use the dashboard to diagnose any possible issues and to inform your management decisions.
+- Use the dashboard to diagnose any possible issues and to inform your management decisions.